adform/adform-android-sdk/README.md

 # Sample Integrations

+## Adding custom values to AdformSDK

+To add custom additional values, first View must be found.

+		CoreAdView mAdView = (CoreAdView) view.findViewById(R.id.custom_ad_view);

+Later on, just add wanted values.

+        // Use builder to set custom parameters...
+        CoreAdView.setCustomParams(CustomParamBuilder.startCreating()
+                        .addCustomParam("gender", "female")
+                        .addCustomParam("age", "23")
+                        .buildParams()
+        );

+        // ...or use variable to store custom params.
+        HashMap<String, String> customParams = CustomParamBuilder.startCreating()
+                .addCustomParam("gender", "female")
+                .addCustomParam("age", "23")
+                .buildParams();
+        CoreAdView.setCustomParams(customParams);

+These values also can be cleared by using snippet below.

+        CoreAdView.clearCustomParams();

+## Adding custom refresh rate

+There is a possibility to add a custom refresh rate.
+It overrides the one that is received from the server.
+To achieve this, refresh rate can be set in layout xml like this...

+		<com.adform.sdk.view.CoreAdView
+			refresh_seconds="35"
+			android:layout_width="wrap_content"
+			android:layout_height="wrap_content" />

+... or it can be set from source code

+        mAdView.setRefreshSeconds(35);

+Also refresh rate has some features and restrictions in using it:

+1. When refresh rate is set to 0, ad refreshing is disabled.
+2. Refresh rate can't be set lower than 30 seconds.

+## Adding basic event listeners

+To add an event listener to a class, first the class must declare an `AdListener` interface...

+		public class DemoFragment1 extends Fragment implements AdListener ...

+...implement its interface...

+		@Override
+    	public void onAdLoadSuccess() {
+			// Load succeeded event
+    	}

+    	@Override
+    	public void onAdLoadFail(String failError) {
+        	// Load failed event
+    	}

+...and bind the Ad view as the interface listener

+		mAdView.setListener(this);

+## Adding additional event listeners

+There are more events that can be received when implementing `AdStateListener` interface.
+At the moment, only `onAdVisibilityChange` event can be captured, but in the future there will be additional events:

+* onAdStateChange
+* onAdSizeChange
+* onAdPlacementChange
+* onCurrentPositionChange

+Implementing `AdStateListener` is simmilar to implementing basic listeners.
+We declare that class answers to `AdStateListener` interface...

+	public class DemoFragment1 extends Fragment implements AdStateListener...

+...implements its events...

+    @Override
+    public void onAdVisibilityChange(boolean isVisible) {
+        // Ad view visibility changed event
+    }

+...and lastly bind the Ad view to the interface listener

+	mAdView.setStateListener(this);

 # Release Notes

 This part lists release notes from all versions of Adform Mobile Advertising Android SDK.